 Alternate final cover systems that achieve the alternate final cover system performance requirements in 40 CFR §257.102(d)(3)(ii) may be substituted for the final cover system described above.
-CPS Energy chooses to implement an alternate final cover system for closure of the EP, the final cover system is anticipated to be as generally described below:
+If CPS Energy chooses to implement an alternate final cover system for closure of the EP, the final cover system is anticipated to be as generally described below:

-- Cap Topsoil Layer: The Cap Topsoil layer will be a 6-inch thick layer of topsoil suitable for seeding and establishment of cover vegetation and support of each stage of related cap construction and maintenance equipment and materials, with a surface slope of 2% to 15% graded to drain to relief, and with a substantially continuous stand of erosion-resistant native or adapted perennial shortgrass cover vegetation in accordance with 40 CFR §257.102(d) (3)(i)(C). - Cap Protective Cover Layer: The Cap Protective Cover Layer will be a 12inch thick layer of general fill soil or bottom ash material to protect underlying geocomposite, compacted clay and Flexible Membrane Liner (FML) layers. - Geocomposite Drainage Layer: The Geocomposite Drainage Layer will be a geonet heat bonded with a geotextile to convey infiltrated stormwater to the perimeter of the unit. - Cap Compacted Clay Layer: The Cap Compacted Clay Layer will be a 12inch thick layer of clay rich soil to limit infiltration and protect underlying FML layer. - FML Layer: The Flexible Membrane Liner (FML) layer will be a 40-mil LLDPE to minimize infiltration of stormwater.
+- Cap Topsoil Layer: The Cap Topsoil layer will be a 6-inch thick layer of topsoil suitable for seeding and establishment of cover vegetation and support of each stage of related cap construction and maintenance equipment and materials, with a surface slope of 3% to 5% graded to drain to relief, and with a substantially continuous stand of erosion-resistant native or adapted perennial shortgrass cover vegetation in accordance with 40 CFR §257.102(d) (3)(ii)(B). - Cap Protective Cover Layer: The Cap Protective Cover Layer will be a 12-inch thick layer of general fill soil or bottom ash material to protect underlying geocomposite, compacted clay and Flexible Membrane Liner (FML) layers. - Geocomposite Drainage Layer: The Geocomposite Drainage Layer will be a geonet heat bonded with a geotextile to convey infiltrated stormwater to the perimeter of the unit. - Cap Compacted Clay Layer: The Cap Compacted Clay Layer will be a 12-inch thick layer of clay rich soil to limit infiltration and protect underlying FML layer. - FML Layer: The Flexible Membrane Liner (FML) layer will be a 40-mil LLDPE to minimize infiltration of stormwater.

-3.5 CCR VOLUME ESTIMATE
+3.5 CCR Volume Estimate

-As required in 40 CFR §257.102(b)(1)(iv), the following are estimates of the maximum volume of CCR on-site during the active life of each of the CCR units.
+As required in 40 CFR §257.102(b)(1)(iv), the following are estimates of the maximum volume of CCR onsite during the active life of each of the CCR units.

-- SRH Pond: 23,600 cubic yards of CCR, based on the maximum capacity of the pond while maintaining the freeboard required by the Inflow Flood Control Plan. - North BAP: 89,600 cubic yards of CCR, based on the maximum capacity of the pond while maintaining the freeboard required by the Inflow Flood Control Plan. - South BAP: 99,900 cubic yards of CCR, based on the maximum capacity of the pond while maintaining the freeboard required by the Inflow Flood Control Plan. - EP: 133,700 cubic yards of CCR, based on the maximum capacity of the pond while maintaining the freeboard required by the Inflow Flood Control Plan. - FAL: 887,300 cubic yards of CCR, based on the maximum capacity of the landfill while maintaining the freeboard required by the Run-on/Run-off Control Plan.
+- SRH Pond: 23,600 cubic yards of CCR, based on the maximum capacity of the pond while maintaining the freeboard required by the Inflow Flood Design Flood Control System Plan. - North BAP: 89,600 cubic yards of CCR, based on the maximum capacity of the pond while maintaining the freeboard required by the Inflow Flood Design Flood Control System Plan. - South BAP: 99,900 cubic yards of CCR, based on the maximum capacity of the pond while maintaining the freeboard required by the Inflow Flood Design Flood Control System Plan. - EP: 133,700 cubic yards of CCR, based on the maximum capacity of the pond while maintaining the freeboard required by the Inflow Flood Design Flood Control System Plan. - FAL: 887,300 cubic yards of CCR, based on the maximum capacity of the landfill while maintaining the freeboard required by the Run-on/Run-off Control System Plan. - PDP: 22,600 cubic yards of CCR, based on the maximum capacity of the pond while maintaining the freeboard required by the Inflow Design Flood Control System Plan.

-3.6 FINAL COVER AREA
+3.6 Final Cover Area

-As required in 40 CFR \$257.102(b)(1)(v), an estimate of the largest area requiring a final cover in accordance with 40 CFR \$257.102(d) (i.e. closure in place) at any time during the active life of a CCR unit is stated below:
+As required in 40 CFR §257.102(b)(1)(v), an estimate of the largest area requiring a final cover in accordance with 40 CFR §257.102(d) (i.e., closure in place) at any time during the active life of a CCR unit is stated below: